Hugo-NF/Hugo-NF/README_en.md

 My name is **Hugo Fonseca**.
 Here is where you will find the repositories of the cool things that I created or in development, either for pure learning or for my personal and private use.

-:earth_americas: Location: Brasilia, Federal District, Brazil :us:
+:earth_americas: Location: Brasilia, Federal District, Brazil :brazil:

 These are currently my occupations:
 1. Computer Engineering student at the University of Brasília, UnB